 Follow us on twitter.Tweets by @RobertMorrisInn

 Oxford itself is one of the most unique towns on the Eastern Shore.
-Historic and peaceful yet vibrant at the same time as it remains so popular with sailors, cyclists, kayak'ers and those seeking refuge and restoration from an ever increasing mad world.
-So conveniently to St. Michaels, Easton, and Cambridge.
+Historic and peaceful yet vibrant at the same time, as it remains so popular with sailors, cyclists, kayak'ers and those seeking refuge and restoration from an ever increasing mad world.
+Charming tree lined streets with immaculate historic homes, waterfront town park and even its own Beach.
+Conveniently to St. Michaels, Easton, and Cambridge.
 Learn more about our history at The Oxford Museum and about vacation activities and options at Talbot County Tourism.

 Unfortunately we do not have an elevator and some of the stairs are quite steep, if you have mobility issues please contact us.
 Due to the age and nature of our building, we do not have disabled specific bedrooms.

 .
 S c o t t i s h I n n o n T h e L a k e S o m e r s e t C o u n t y I n n